Meals are offered every day at 11 a.m.

 Offering food at Temple Forest Monastery

 Please join the community any day for the meal offering at 11 a.m.
-It’s helpful to let the monastery know beforehand, both to give the kitchen an idea of how much food is coming if you plan to offer food, and so that you can be sure the monks are there – unless otherwise noted on the calendar, there should be seven or eight monks for the meal plus three or four guests on most days.
+It’s helpful to let the monastery know beforehand, to give the kitchen an idea of how much food is coming if you plan to offer food.
+There are usually nine to twelve monks & novices for the meal plus four or five guests on most days.
 But feel free to come without notice, too.

 If you’re bringing food, it’s good to arrive before 11 in order to prepare the offerings: coming anytime in the morning is OK; between 9–11 a.m. is best.